AhmedSalih3d/SPHExample/README.md

 Key-elements of the code are:

 - Weakly Compressible SPH
-  - Density varies about ~1% in time, for numerical reasons and the pressure equation is based on the density
+  - Density varies about ~1% in time, for numerical reasons and the pressure equation is based on the density.
+This ensured by enforcing a Mach Number of 0.1, by artificially setting the speed of sound of the fluid (c₀) to ten times the highest velocity in the flow (manual input)
-- Single threaded approach
+- Multi-threaded approach
-  - For simplicity since I consider this a teaching example.
-Commercial scale SPH should always be done on GPU's anyways.
+  - Multi-threading has been added, especially for the SimulationEquations.jl.
+This gives a great speed up to the code.
+Loops can easily be turned to single threading, by removing the `@tturbo` macro if needed, for development
 - Dynamic Boundary Condition (as in DualSPHysics)
   - DualSPHysics is one of the most well-known SPH packages.
 Thought it would be a good idea to show how one implements this boundary condition.
 - Density Diffusion